What's so bad about being stuck in your hamster wheel?

 Ending up in a negative spiral

-However, if nothing changes on the outside – no new, more understanding boss, no relief through supporters or colleagues – there will come a point when you realize that you can’t go on like this.
+However, if nothing changes on the outside – no more understanding boss, no relief through supporters or colleagues – there will come a point when you realize that you can’t go on like this.
 That you’re missing out on your own life only to satisfy the needs of others – no matter whether in your private of professional environment.
 You neglect your own needs.
 You know that something needs to change.
 But you don’t know what.
 And you do not know, how.
 And you have no idea how you can find the time to reflect on your situation – without panic, without guilt, without pressure.

 It’s important that you gain awareness around your own needs.
 Sense your emotions and feel your body claim its right.
-This won’t happen in the blink of an eye, it’s a long process.
+This won’t happen in the blink of an eye, it’s a longer process.
 The goal is to improve the sensory perception of your own being.

 Photo by Trent Szmolnik on Unsplash